unexist/blog/_drafts/logging-vs-tracing.md

 In this post I want to demonstrate the difference between **logging** and **tracing** and talk about why and when I'd prefer one over the other.
-We are going to cover some basics first and talk about what both actually is and about possible ways to enrich both.
+We are going to cover some basics first and talk about what both actually is and about possible ways to enrich them.
-And after that, we are going to do a side-by-side comparison and talk about the strengths and weaknesses of both for specific usecases.
+And after that, we are going to do a side-by-side comparison and talk about their strengths and weaknesses for specific usecases.

 Are you still with me?
 Great - let us move on to **logging**!